TOFWERK, Thun, Switzerland

 Realtime Detection of Trace Triacetone Triperoxide (TATP)

 Explosives leave residues behind on clothing, packaging, and other surfaces.
-The high sensitivity and selectivity of Vocus CI-TOF allows real time residual explosive vapor analysis.
+The high sensitivity and selectivity of Vocus TOF mass spectrometer allows real time residual explosive vapor analysis.
 Figure 2 shows the measurement of residual TATP on the inside of a cardboard box over a period of nearly 1 day.
 The cardboard box was exposed to the canine training aid for 45 seconds.
 Less than 50 µg of vapor was exposed to the interior of the box surface.
-The box was left unsealed and was periodically measured with the Vocus CI-TOF using a flexible inlet line.
+The box was left unsealed and was periodically measured with the Vocus TOF mass spectrometer using a flexible inlet line.
 Even after nearly 20 hours, TATP can be detected at nearly 100 times the instrument detection limit.

 Sensitive Detection of Low-Volatility Explosives

-The Vocus CI-TOF can also be used to detect explosives with even lower vapor pressures.
+The Vocus TOF mass spectrometer can also be used to detect explosives with even lower vapor pressures.
 The vapor pressure of the explosive is critical, as this is what determines the gas-phase concentration above the solid or liquid.
-Vocus CI-TOF detection limits are in the parts-per-trillion (pptv) and parts-per-quadrillion (ppqv) range for common explosives.
+Vocus TOF mass spectrometer detection limits are in the parts-per-trillion (pptv) and parts-per-quadrillion (ppqv) range for common explosives.
 Hexamethylene triperoxide diamine (HMTD) is a highly explosive organic compound with low vapor pressure.
 This means that the detection could be more influenced by isobars and other compounds present in air.
 Detection after large dilution is much more challenging.
 A low vapor pressure explosive such as HMTD requires excellent sensitivity to detect at all.